 ASSESSMENTS AND ACCOUNTABILITY

-When I first began using book clubs in my classroom, I did so because many of my enriched students wanted to be able to read for fun without a corresponding project or essay.
-We know those kids…the ones who work their butts off but are rarely rewarded for their dedication.
+When I first began using book clubs in my classroom, I did so because many of my students wanted to be able to read for fun without a corresponding project or essay.
 I empathized with them, we brainstormed, and the concept of book club seemed to be the best fit.

 For a while, I allowed students to read on the honor system, and to be truthful, most of them did read.
 Still, I found that over time, with new groups of students, the privilege began to be abused, so I needed to implement a system of accountability.
 The possibilities for doing so are endless, but there are a few forms I found to be more effective than others.

 Using book commercials was one of the best things I’ve ever done.
 Randomly, I’d call on a student (after silent reading time) to sell us their book in under one minute.
 Students came to expect this activity throughout the month, and because they didn’t want to look foolish in front of their peers, they read.
 When I called on them to give their book commercial, they’d stand and do their best job to sell their current book to their peers.
-This activity not only motivated my students to read, but it also gave everyone an idea of what they might want to tackle next.
+This activity also gave everyone an idea of what they might want to tackle next.
 I assigned participation points for this impromptu activity.

 Engaging choice assignments are another way I have been able to add a layer of accountability without it feeling like work for students to complete or for me to grade.
 For instance, letting students choose from a menu of fun assignment options to complete after reading the novel is usually effective.
 However, I don’t require these every month and have found that they work better as a quarterly or semester project.